-You must practice drawing trend line as much as possible, after a while you will get used to it, and it will become second nature.
+You must practice drawing trend lines as much as possible; you will get used to it after a while, and it will become second nature.

 Here is another example of how to draw trend lines.
-This is a chart of Ticker: AAPL Apple Inc. it shows how to draw trend lines in a downward price move and an upward price move.
+This is a chart of Ticker: AAPL Apple Inc. It shows how to draw trend lines in a downward and upward price move.

-Notice that the trend line above the price is called resistance, and the trend line below price is called support.
-When price breaks up through resistance, it moves higher; this could potentially be a buy signal.
-When the price breaks down through the support trend line, it moves lower; this could possibly be a sell signal.
+Notice that the trend line above the price is called resistance, and the trend line below the price is called support.
+When the price breaks up through resistance, it moves higher; this could be a buy signal.
+When the price breaks down through the support trend line, it moves lower; this could be a sell signal.

 Quick Tip: The longer the trend line is in place or acts as support or resistance, the stronger the trend and the bigger the move when the trend line is broken.